katarzyna-stepczynska/quick-projects-HTML-CSS-JS/README.md

 ### Practise coding with [Traversy Media](https://traversymedia.com)

 ##### Introduction:
-Using React, Node.js, Express & MongoDB to build a Full Stack MERN Project - from start to finish.
-Use Tailwind CSS framework.
-Use Vite to generate react file and folder structure.
-No libraries used
+Using HTML, CSS and Javascript to build a mini projects that may be needed for web applications.
+No libraries used.

 ##### Status:
 Count of make projects: **1**